-If you’re ready to build your own website, the best place to start is by choosing a theme you like.
+If you’re ready to build your own website, the best place to start is by choosing a template you like.
 Don’t spend too much time on this at first—you can always go back and change it later.
-After you’ve set up the basic framework for your site, you can spend plenty of time experimenting with different templates , layouts, and design.
+After you’ve set up the basic framework for your site, you can spend plenty of time experimenting with different templates, layouts, and designs.

-It’s helpful to decide on the goals for your website before choosing a theme.
+It’s helpful to decide on the goals for your website before choosing a template.
 What kind of work will you be including, and how do you want to showcase it online?

 Website builders like Format often have different theme styles to choose from:

 If you really like the idea of showcasing one image at a time, consider a fullscreen slideshow for your website layout.
-If you want to build a website that’s clean, organized, and easy to navigate, a thumbnail or grid theme might be the right option for you
+If you want to build a website that’s clean, organized, and easy to navigate, a thumbnail or grid template might be the right option for you.

 Upload your work.

 A lot of people get stuck on this part, but when you’re building a portfolio website it’s important to spend just as much time curating your work as you spend designing your site.
 In the beginning, it’s a good idea to keep things simple: select no more than ten images to create your first gallery.
 You can go back later and add more as you further build out your website.

 When you’ve narrowed down your images, it’s time to make your first gallery.
 Select “Gallery” from the “Create New” tab in your Format dashboard and add your selections.
 You can also add captions to give more context or explain the story behind specific work.